bbbbbr/pandocs/src/Four_Player_Adapter.md

 the DMG-07 in external clock mode (bit 0 of the SC register set to 0) with the clock source provided by the DMG-07.
 Trying to send data via internal clock mode results in garbage data and should not be used.

-## Power

-The DMG-07 will not power on until it's Player 1 cable is plugged in to a Game Boy link port to supply power.
-That cable is the only one permanently attached to the device and has the power pin connected unlike typical link port cables.

 ### Ping Phase